VISENDI56/iLuminara-Core/DEMO_README.md

 ## Overview

-This Streamlit-based interactive dashboard brings the iLuminara Sovereign Health Interface to life, showcasing the Nuclear IP Stack and Governance Kernel through real-time demonstrations and simulations.
+This Streamlit-based interactive dashboard brings the iLuminara Sovereign Health Interface to life, showcasing the Core IP Stack and Governance Kernel through real-time demonstrations and simulations.

 ## Features